ibm-cloud-docs/openwhisk/openwhisk_namespaces.md

 # Creating namespaces
 {: #openwhisk_namespaces}

-In the Tokyo region, {{site.data.keyword.openwhisk_short}} uses Identity and Access (IAM) managed namespaces to group entities, such as actions or triggers, together.
+{{site.data.keyword.openwhisk_short}} uses Identity and Access (IAM) managed namespaces to group entities, such as actions or triggers, together.
 Then, you can create access policies for the namespace.
 {: shortdesc}

 When you create an {{site.data.keyword.openwhisk_short}} namespace it is identified as an IAM service instance.
 IAM managed service instances must be created within a